dask/dask-labextension/README.md

 ### JupyterLab 2.x

-Prior to JupyterLab 3.0 client-side and server-side components needed to be installed separately,nwith node available on the machine.
+Prior to JupyterLab 3.0 client-side and server-side components needed to be installed separately, with node available on the machine.

 The server-side component can be installed via pip or conda-forge: